 Introduces the concepts and skills required in Computer-Aided Drafting and Design (CAD).
-Topics include an overview of CAD and system, use of software, drawing layout, and standard graphics commands for twodimensional drawings.
-AutoCAD is the primary software used in this course.
-Other Similar Courses: Introduction to AutoCAD, Computer-Aided Drafting and Design.
+Topics include an overview of CAD and system, use of

 7 Advanced CAD

 Focuses on advanced CAD features that include fundamentals of threedimensional modeling for design.
 Topics include overview of modeling, graphic manipulation, part structuring, coordinate system, and developing strategy of model geometry.